Hinetziedacted/Chess_engine/README.md

 # Chess Engine GUI

 A modern, lightweight chess engine with a graphical user interface (GUI), developed entirely in Python.
 Features AI opponent, real-time move analysis, and a clean, user-friendly interface.
-Designed for rapid play, academic demonstration, and portfolio use.

 ##  Features